The true cost of the Google Maps API and how Radar compares

 In this article, we'll highlight the true cost of Google Maps APIs to help you decide if it's worth it for your business case.
 We'll also tell you more about Radar's all-in-one location solution and why it might be a better, more cost-effective alternative for your next project.

 Google Maps Platform is a dominant player in the mapping solutions space, offering comprehensive maps, street views, satellite imagery, and real-time traffic data.
 Its wide range of mapping data, search, and navigation functionalities make it a popular choice for developers.
-However, the pricing model for Google Maps APIs can be complex, and there are certain usage and licensing restrictions to consider.

 Google Maps divides its APIs into three groups: Maps, Routes, and Places: